bbauska/Coursera-Bootstrap/readme.md

 particular icons and how you include them.
 For menu I will use a list icon there.

 I call that icon as fa-list.
-Now, also I\'m going to use larger sized icons.
+Now, also I&apos;m going to use larger sized icons.

 I will also include fa-lg into the icon classes fa-lg.